-The coronavirus crisis will renew the call for responsible capitalism
+The coronavirus crisis renews calls for responsible capitalism

 The Church of England's head of ethical investment says the sacrifices made to tackle the coronavirus outbreak will renew calls for 'responsible capitalism'.

 Edward Mason, head of ethical investment for the Church Commissioners, told the Guardian newspaper that while the coronavirus outbreak was overwhelming the news agenda, it was likely to refocus minds on the collective good.